 addr, and continuing for

-mincore()must tell you this a page is resident, although it might then be swapped out just before you access it.
-C'est la vie..
+mincore()can tell you that a page is resident, but it might then be swapped out just before you access it.

 C'est la vie..

 At least on Linux, the OS will try to figure out the program's access patterns.